 We offer ample opportunity and time for clinical and basic science research with the vitreoretinal staff and with our world-renowned basic science research faculty.
 The fellow will also help organize monthly imaging conferences and assist in resident and medical student teaching.
 Our retina fellowship also provides a unique two-week, fully-funded opportunity to do hands-on humanitarian retina clinics and surgery at one of our international ophthalmology training sites.

 - You must attend a scheduled orientation where we will explain in detail all benefits of the program as well as departmental policies and procedures and requirements.

-- You will be required to obtain a Utah Physicians License, a Utah Controlled Substance License, and a fee exempt DEA license.
+- You will be required to obtain a Utah Physicians License, a Utah Controlled Substance License, and a department-paid DEA license.
 You will also be required to obtain privileges with the University Hospital, Primary Children's Hospital, and Veterans Affairs Medical Center.
 All fees for privileges will be reimbursed by the Department of Ophthalmology.
 University policy requires original receipts for reimbursement.
 We will work closely with you to meet these requirements.

 - A large portion of the retina fellowship is spent at the Veteran Affairs Medical Center and therefore we can ONLY hire U.S. citizens.